Love Is Love Is Love (film)

 Love Is Love Is Love is a 2020 American drama film directed by Eleanor Coppola, from a screenplay by Coppola and Karen Leigh Hopkins.
 It stars an ensemble cast led by Joanne Whalley, Chris Messina, Kathy Baker, Marshall Bell, Maya Kazan, Rosanna Arquette, Polly Draper, Elea Oberon, Valarie Pettiford, Alyson Reed, Cybill Shepherd and Rita Wilson.

 The three stories explore love, commitment, and loyalty between couples and friends.

 It had its world premiere at the Deauville American Film Festival on September 7, 2020.

+It was the final film directed by Coppola before her death in 2024.